Sparse-Input Neural Network using Group Concave Regularization: Implementation Details

 \subsection{Simulation studies}

-We employed Random Forest (RF) with 1000 decision trees for the model fitting process.
-To ensure a fair comparison among all the neural-net-based methods, we adopted a ReLu-activated Multi-Layer Perceptron (MLP) with two hidden layers consisting of 10 and 5 units, respectively.
+To ensure a fair comparison among all the neural-net-based methods, we adopted a ReLU-activated Multi-Layer Perceptron (MLP) with two hidden layers consisting of 10 and 5 units, respectively.
 The network weights were initialized by sampling from a Gaussian distribution with mean 0 and standard deviation 0.1, while the bias terms were set to 0 following the Xavier initialization technique \citep{glorot2010understanding}.
-The optimization of the neural networks was performed using the Adam optimizer.
+The optimization of the neural networks was performed using the Adam optimizer with a base learning rate (LR) of 0.001.

-We implemented the STG method as described in \cite{yamada2020feature} that the learning rate (LR) and regularization parameter $\lambda$ were optimized via Optuna with 500 trials, using $10\%$ of the training set as a validation set.
-The number of epochs was 2000 for each trial.
-The parameter search ranges are displayed in Table \ref{tb:search}.
 For all the methods falling within the framework of Equation (1) in the paper, we selected the optimal values of $\lambda$ and $\alpha$ from a two-dimensional grid, with $\lambda$ and $\alpha$ ranging over 50 and 10 evenly spaced values on a logarithmic scale, respectively.
 The selection was based on their performance on the validation set, which consisted of $20\%$ of the training set.
-To deactivate feature selection, we set $\lambda=0$ for NN and Oracle-NN.
-The learning rate $\gamma$ was fixed at 0.001.
-For GLASSONet, GMCPNet, and GSCADNet, the number of epochs at $\lambda_{max}$ was set to 2000 for the low-dimensional (LD) scenario and 200 for the high-dimensional (HD) scenario.
+The parameter search ranges are displayed in Table \ref{tb:search}.
+We set $\lambda=0$ for NN and Oracle-NN to deactivate feature selection.
+For GLASSONet, GMCPNet, and GSCADNet, the number of epochs at $\lambda_{min}$ was set to 2000 for the LD and 200 for the HD scenarios.
 For all other values of $\lambda$, the number of epochs was set to 200 for both LD and HD settings.
 The number of epochs for NN was consistently fixed at 5000.

+We employed RF with 1000 decision trees for the model fitting process.
+We implemented the STG method as described in \cite{yamada2020feature} that the LR and regularization parameter $\lambda$ were optimized via Optuna with 500 trials, using $10\%$ of the training set as a validation set.
+The number of epochs was 2000 for each trial.